Santa Claus (1959 film): Production

 Santa Claus was produced by Guillermo Calderón and filmed at Churubusco-Azteca Studios in Mexico.
 Its running time is reported as 94 minutes.
 This appears to be the running time of recent home video editions of the English dub.
 At least one brief scene was cut from the English edition, and further footage was removed from the individual prints as they aged and suffered damage.
 The original film was approximately three minutes longer than the version now seen in the United States.
 Santa Claus was filmed in Eastmancolor with a monaural soundtrack.

 Legacy

 The film was considered to be a financial success over several holiday season theatrical releases in the 1960s and 1970s.
 Broadcast of the film also became a holiday tradition at several U.S. television stations.
 The film garnered at least one award, winning the Golden Gate Award for Best International Family Film at the San Francisco International Film Festival in 1959.
+K. Gordon Murray would later produce a series of short films in the 1960s shot at various Santa's Village amusement parks incorporating footage and characters from both Santa Claus and Tom Thumb and Little Red Riding Hood, consisting of Santa's Magical Kingdom, Santa's Enchanted Village and Santa and His Helpers.